Yes, we all bleed.

 I also know that other people have ear wax and nose snot.
 The fact they do not celebrate it nor share it with me has never been considered as “shame.”
 My not bleeding for my sisters is not born of shame.
 It is actually kind of a line of respect for me.
 I really appreciate those people for keeping it all to themselves.
 Sharing blood is not gong to make me bond with anyone.
 Sorry.
 Just me.
 If other women feel so “powerless” that they need to examine their underwear together or sit naked and bleed, they should do that, by all means.
 Bleed away.
 But, please stop assuming that the rest of us need to or want to do that.
 And please, understand that the last thing I feel is powerless.
 It is amazing the doors that have opened to me and I may be wrong, but I do believe it has happened, at least in part, due to the fact that I did not bleed all over the furniture.

 Bleeding is power?
 Celebrating that we bleed?
 Sorry.
 I want to celebrate that we as women are bonded together by our purpose.
 We are the mothers of creation.
 We have the power to create life.
 We heal.
 We see the world around us and speak.
 We pull people together, we care for them.
 We are the heartbeat of humanity.
 THAT is POWER.
 That is what I want to celebrate.
 As for my stained panties?
 They probably only stand as a testament to my inability to perfect stain removal.
 I was never really distressed about that failure but neither was I moved to celebrate the stains.
 The stains on special “period” panties?
 Is that really what we want to reduce women to?
 Is this our focus when our sisters are being raped and killed by men who feel they own them?
 Their genitals are mutilated.
 Little girls are groomed and married off or sold into sexual slavery.
-I doubt any of them even have panties.
 Perhaps THAT is where our anger should be focused.
 They bleed too but as their blood stains the ground beneath them, how can anyone celebrate?
 I doubt many of them even have panties.